Updated: October 2019

 Steps to getting an emotional support animal

-- Connect with a licensed mental health professional
+- Connect with a licensed mental health professional in our network

-- Properly use your ESA letter
+- Learn how to properly use your ESA letter

 1. Types of Conditions when an ESA may be Recommended